 This story was originally published by LDS Living in December 2019.

-The new year is fast approaching, and with it, those New Year’s resolutions.
-Whether you’ve decided to run a marathon, write a book, or start a business, January 1st is nearly upon us.
-But whether you've set lofty goals or are keeping things simple next year, perhaps you're feeling that impending sense of dread at actually accomplishing those goals you’ve set.
+Whether you’ve decided to run a marathon, write a book, or start a business, perhaps you're feeling that impending sense of dread at actually accomplishing those goals you’ve set.

 You're not alone.
 According to New York Times writer Harry Guinness, we sometimes get a little ahead of the game and make lofty goals at New Year’s that are, well, somewhat unattainable.
 And the stats don’t lie—80 percent of people fail to keep their New Year’s resolutions for more than six weeks, petering out around the middle of February.